Streamline (swimming): Competition and Rules

 Streamline position is mostly used at the start of the race once a swimmer dives into the water off of the blocks.
 It is most common for the swimmer to dive into the water head first with their arms above their head and assume the streamline form at entry.
 The other common occurrence of streamline in a competitive race is after a swimmer completes a flip turn and pushes off of the wall.
 Once they have completely turned over to the opposing direction, the swimmer will then get into streamline position and push off of the wall to maximize the distance and speed out of the turn.
 Streamline position is the basis of the spinal axis strokes, backstroke and freestyle, as well.
 A swimmer will try to maintain a straight back and legs to minimize 'drag' during the stroke.

 The Fédération Internationale de Natation (F.I.N.A.), otherwise known as the International Swimming Federation, has strict rules on how and when streamline may be performed in competition.
 According to FINA, no swimmer may travel more than 15 meters (16.4 yards) off of a start or turn in the backstroke, butterfly and freestyle underwater.
 Breaststroke is only allowed one complete arm stroke followed by a butterfly kick and breaststroke kick.
 After fifteen meters, the swimmer must break the surface of the water.
 This rule applies to all races done in compliance with FINA rules whether it is short course or long course.
-Swimmers in a race will usually maintain the streamline form and perform a butterfly kick for the full fifteen meters due to the fact that there is less resistance than there is on top of the water due to the lack of drag created by waves.
+Swimmers in a race will usually maintain the streamline form and perform a butterfly kick for the full fifteen meter allowance due to the fact that there is less resistance than there is on top of the water due to the lack of drag created by waves.

-There is no specified limit in this stroke, but, since the number of underwater strokes and kicks are regulated, this becomes a moot point to competitive swimming.
-It is not hydrodynamic to maintain this position past a certain distance, which is invariably less than the length of a short-course pool.
+While is no specified limit for breaststroke, since the number of underwater strokes and kicks are regulated, this becomes a moot point to competitive swimming since the swimmer's speed will drop off rapidly without additional kicks making it more advantageous to surface before the fifteen meter line.